Masaku12/simple_shell/README.md

 - How to execute another program with the execve system call
 - How to suspend the execution of a process until one of its children terminates
 - What is EOF / “end-of-file”?

+## Copyright - Plagiarism

+You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
+You are not allowed to publish any content of this project.
+Any form of plagiarism is strictly forbidden and will result in removal from the program.

+## Requirements

+# General

+Allowed editors: vi, vim, emacs
+All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl Your shell should not have any memory leaks
+No more than 5 functions per file
+All your header files should be include guarded
+Use system calls only when you need to (why?)
+Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
+Format, see Docker.